yuhko-msft/microsoft-graph-docs/concepts/connecting-external-content-connectionapi.md

 ## Update properties

-The additional properties can be updated by a PATCH call on: **/Connections** entity.
+Additional properties can be updated by a PATCH call on: **/Connections** entity.
 For example, the following call will update appInfo and searchSettings while keeping other properties as they are:

 ```html